There are a couple of steps you can take to play games when PSN is down

 Alternatively, you'll know when you try to log in to your account and suddenly can't connect to anything or play any games.

-How long will it be down for?
+How long will it be down?

-Each outage is different, and there is no way to predict how long the network will be down for.
-Usually an outage will only last a few minutes to a few hours at most.
-In extreme cases, like during a DDOS attack or around the holidays when everyone is flooding the network, it could take a few days before PSN is working properly.
+Each outage is different, and there is no way to predict how long the network will be down.
+Usually, an outage will only last a few minutes to a few hours at most.
+However, in extreme cases, like during a DDOS attack or around the holidays when everyone is flooding the network, it could take a few days before PSN is working properly.

 Is my account at risk when PSN is down?

 Generally, no. Your account should not be at risk because the network is down.
-However there are cases where hackers have gotten a hold of personal information through PSN in the past.
+However, there are cases where hackers have gotten a hold of personal information through PSN in the past.

 What are common error codes when PSN is down?